jgottzen/ya-tree.nvim/README.md

   sidebar = {
     ---@class Yat.Config.Sidebar.PanelLayout.Panel
     ---@field panel Yat.Panel.Type The panel type.
+    ---@field show? boolean Whether the panel is shown, a `nil` value is treated as `true`, default: `true`.
-    ---@field height? integer|string The height of the panel, in rows.
+    ---@field height? integer|string The height of the panel, in rows or percent.

     ---@class Yat.Config.Sidebar.PanelLayout
     ---@field panels Yat.Config.Sidebar.PanelLayout.Panel[] Which panels to show on this side.
     ---@field width integer The width of the panels.
-    ---@field auto_open boolean Whether the side is automatically opened when the sidebar is opened.

     ---@class Yat.Config.Sidebar.Layout
     ---@field left Yat.Config.Sidebar.PanelLayout The panels on the left side.